MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 - Operational excellence
 - Performance efficiency

-We assume that you have working knowledge of Azure Kubernetes Service and are well versed with its features.
+We assume that you understand system design principles, have working knowledge of Azure Kubernetes Service, and are well versed with its features.
 For more information, see [Azure Kubernetes Service](/azure/aks/intro-kubernetes).

 ## Prerequisites